-I am passionate about training practitioners to holistically reason through the cause of disease and have updated the School of Health's Nutritional Therapist correspondence course.
-I have also taught the diet and nutrition module of the Foundation degree in Health and Complementary Therapies at Gloucester College and I am currently writing a Naturopathic Nutrition course for practitioners.
+I am passionate about training practitioners to holistically reason through the cause of disease and to understand predispositions and the various stages of disease manifestation.
+I am the main author of the School of Health’s Nutritional Therapist correspondence course and have also taught the diet and lifestyle module of the Foundation degree in Health and Complementary Therapies at Gloucester college.

 Here is a video showing how individuals can achieve improved wellbeing by consulting BANT registered Nutrition Therapists for individualised nutrition and lifestyle recommendations.

 Diploma in Nutritional Medicine (Distinction) 2003: Plaskett College of Nutritional Medicine, Registered: British Association for Nutrition and Lifestyle Medicine (BANT) member since 2002, Nutritional Therapy council certificate 2009, Registered member Complementary and Natural Healthcare Council (Nutritional Therapy) CNHC, Naturopathic Nutrition Association